 Accreditation is a voluntary process that allows health-care providers to assess every aspect of health care and service against national standards of excellence.
 Both our Kingston General Hospital and Hotel Dieu Hospital sites received the Accredited with Exemplary Standing during our last Accreditation Canada surveys.
 This means that our organizations have surpassed stringent national standards of quality and quality improvement in terms of governance, clinical leadership, people, processes, information, and performance.
 We are scheduled to undergo our next survey in the spring of 2018.
 This represents a unique opportunity for KHSC to use the Accreditation Canada standards as a way of unifying clinical areas across both hospital sites around common standards of excellence.

-KGH is a top performer on the essentials of quality, safety and service.
+KHSC is a top performer on the essentials of quality, care, and service